Child Friendly Leeds

 One minute guide: School Attendance - statutory responsibilities

-Why is attendance important?
+Why attendance is important

 The right of children and young people to an education is enshrined in the UN Convention on the Rights of the Child, and in UK law.

 Where parents and carers are not fulfilling this responsibility, the local authority have a statutory responsibility to uphold the rights of children and young people to full time education.
 Where necessary, this includes taking legal action against parents.
-School attendance is mandatory during term times with the expectation is that attendance will be 100% unless the child is unwell - attendance lower than 90% is of concern and schools are encouraged to have clear processes to communicate with parents/carers where there is irregular attendance to seek return to school.
+School attendance is mandatory during term times with the expectation that attendance will be 100% unless the child is unwell - attendance lower than 90% is of concern and schools are encouraged to have clear processes to communicate with parents and carers where there is irregular attendance to seek return to school.

 Children and Families Services recognise that poor school attendance can be both a cause and a symptom of more complex problems in the lives of children and young people.
 Where this is believed to be the case, schools should initially work with the family to understand the barriers to accessing education and offer support to overcome them.
 However, in some cases the child and family may need support from a number of different agencies to meet their needs and this support drawn through referral to the school's Cluster Support, offer of an Early Help plan, School Attendance Service and social care.